psychemedia/winter-tales/src/gawain_notes.md

 __The kill horn is blown, and the hunt is ended__; the boar is __*butchered* there and then, *with* the scraps and the offal *being fed* to the dogs__; and with that, the kill was carried home, the boar's head leading the way at the front of the line.

 Once again, the Lord is excited when he sees Gawain, calls for the ladies, and shares his tale of the kill.
 And Gawain compliments him, rightly.
-The Lord hands over the giant hog's head, and the rest of the kill, in accord with the covenant between them.
+The Lord hands over the giant hog's head, and the rest of the kill, as was agreed between them.

 "And do you have anything for me, Gawain?"

-And Gawain appraches the Lords, cups his thick read beard in his hands once again, and kisses him once, then twice, in return.
+And Gawain approaches the Lord, cups his thick read beard in his hands once again, and kisses him once, then twice, in return.

 "Gawain...
 You have certainly been keeping yourself amused..."